mitkir/keras-flask-image-classifier/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-1. Clone this repository
+1. Clone this repository with Git Large File Storage(LFS) `git lfs clone https://github.com/mitkir/keras-flask-image-classifier`
-2. `cd keras-flask-image-classifier`
+2. Open project's directory `cd keras-flask-image-classifier`
-3. `python application.py`
+3. Run application `python application.py`
 4. Open `http://127.0.0.1:5000/` on your browser
 5. Click the file select button and select one of the test images